Skip to main content

 Each of the fatty acyl chain additions generates an ester bond, which requires a significant energy input: that energy comes from a linked ATP hydrolysis reaction for each chain addition.

-This page titled 6.6: Fatty Acid Synthesis is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by E. V. Wong via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.6: Fatty Acid Synthesis is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by E. V. Wong via source content that was edited to the style and standards of the LibreTexts platform.